Csson/p5-Mojolicious-Plugin-DbicSchemaViewer/README.md

 # DESCRIPTION

-This plugin is a viewer for [DBIx::Class](https://metacpan.org/pod/DBIx::Class) schemata.
-It lists all `ResultSources` with column definitions and and their relationships.
-See `examples/example.html` for an example (also available on [Github](http://htmlpreview.github.io/?https://github.com/Csson/p5-Mojolicious-Plugin-DbicSchemaViewer/blob/master/examples/example.html)).
+This plugin is a definition viewer for [DBIx::Class](https://metacpan.org/pod/DBIx::Class) schemas.
+It currently offers two different views on the schema:

+- It lists all `ResultSources` with column definitions and and their relationships in table form.
-Optionally, if [DBIx::Class::Visualizer](https://metacpan.org/pod/DBIx::Class::Visualizer) is installed, a graphical representation of the schema can be rendered using [GraphViz2](https://metacpan.org/pod/GraphViz2).
+- It uses  [DBIx::Class::Visualizer](https://metacpan.org/pod/DBIx::Class::Visualizer) to generate an entity-relationship model.

 ## Configuration

 The following settings are available.
 It is recommended to use either ["router"](#router) or ["condition"](#condition) to place the viewer behind some kind of authorization check.

-### schema
+### allowed\_schemas

-Mandatory.

-An instance of a `DBIx::Class::Schema` class.
+An optional array reference consisting of schema classes.
+If set, only these classes are available for viewing.

+If not set, all findable schema classes can be viewed.

 ### url